NATIONAL CALL CHANGE COMPETITON

 The Day and Programme

-• Competition ringing in the afternoon
+• Other local towers available for ringing during the afternoon

 Test Piece and Judging